milashenko/ghost-aws-ha/README.md

 According to [Ghost FAQ](https://ghost.org/docs/faq/clustering-sharding-multi-server/) the application does not support horizontal scaling in any form.
 Ghost is designed to run the only instance of the application.

-In order to address the scalability issue, CDN is deployed in front ofthe applicaiton, which should takle load spikes.
+In order to address the scalability issue, CDN is deployed in front of the application, which should takle load spikes.
 Number of Authors is limited, and will be handled with the single instance.

 2. The application must return consistent results across sessions